cloudevents/sdk-go/docs/README.md

 ## Transcoding

 One of the goals of this sdk is to decouple the encoding from the transport as much as possible.
-This is done by the integrating interacting with the [Event][cloudevents.event] object.
-The [Transport][transport.transport] implementation interacts with a [Message][transport.message].
-The [Codec][transport.codec] is responsible for converting Event to Message for the the transport implementation.
+This is done by the sdk integrator interacting primarily with the [Event][cloudevents.event] object.
+The [Transport][transport.transport] implementation interacts with a [Message][transport.message] object.
+The [Codec][transport.codec] is responsible for converting `Event` to `Message` for the the transport implementation.
 And this process works in reverse when a transport is used to receive an event.

 Sending: